-- Cooler: Set the desired temperature, if you camera is equipped with a cooler.
+- Cooler: Toggle Cooler On/Off.
+Set the desired temperature, if you camera is equipped with a cooler.
 Check the option to force temperature setting before any capture.
 Capture process is only started after measured temperature is within requested temperature tolerance.
 The default tolerance is 0.1 degrees Celsius, but can be adjusted in Capture options under Ekos configuration.

 - Exposure: Specify exposure duration in seconds.

 - Filter: Specify desired filter.

 - Delay: Delay in seconds between image captures.